‘American Horror Story’ Season 9 Cast Members Revealed

 — TVLine.com (@TVLine) February 6, 2019

-American Horror Story has been renewed by FX through season ten after Murphy’s five-year deal was announced with Netflix.
-FX CEO John Landgraf says that AHS will go on as long as Murphy feels he has new plot ideas.
+American Horror Story has been renewed by FX through Season 10 after Murphy’s five-year deal was announced with Netflix.
+FX CEO John Landgraf said that AHS will go on as long as Murphy feels he has new plot ideas.

 “It’s up to how long [Ryan] wants to keep going and how many years he has inspired ideas.”

-It’s possible that fans won’t learn much more information about AHS season 9 until this summer, as details didn’t start to leak out about the prior season, number 8, Apocalypse until mid-July says NME.

-But the AHS devotees have a theory that fits into the nine circles of hell idea from Dante’s.
+It’s possible that fans won’t learn much more information about AHS Season 9 until this summer, as details didn’t start to leak out about Season 8 (Apocalypse) until mid-July, per NME.
+But the AHS devotees have a theory that fits into the “nine circles of hell” idea from Dante Alighieri’s Inferno.

-“Murder House being Limbo, Hotel being Gluttony, Freak Show being Greed, Roanoke being Anger, Cult being
+“Murder House being Limbo, Hotel being Gluttony, Freak Show being Greed, Roanoke being Anger, Cult being Heresy, Asylum being Fraud and Coven being Treachery.”

-This leaves only violence and lust available, and Apocalypse was certainly more violent than lustful, so number 9 sounds like it will likely be lust if the theory holds water.
+This leaves only violence and lust available, and Apocalypse was certainly more violent than lustful, so Season 9 sounds like it will likely be lust if the theory holds water.

-Others wonder if season 9 will be another crossover season with the witches from Coven joining a new or already established group.

-But for now, filming is planned to start in late May with the show making its debut likely toward the end of September.
+Others wonder if Season 9 will be another crossover season, with the witches from Coven joining a new or already established group.
+But for now, filming is planned to start in late May, with the show making its debut likely toward the end of September.